Pandat-0052/Web-Performance-Insights-Digital-Marketing-Ecommerce-Power-BI/README.md

 ## Disclaimer

 This analysis is based on an initial review of Week 39’s web data.
 Minor inaccuracies or misinterpretations may exist, and further detailed analysis may be required to validate findings.

-## Getting Started

-### Prerequisites
-- No specific prerequisites for viewing this analysis.

 ### How to Contribute
 1. Fork the repository.